Risk Assessment and Treatment Process

 Select controls for treatment of the risks

-Appropriate control objectives are selected or designed according to the specific needs of the risk and the organization and controls to achieve those objectives are selected from a variety of sources.
+Appropriate control objectives are selected or designed according to the specific needs of the risk and the organisation and controls to achieve those objectives are selected from a variety of sources.

-Controls selected are compared against those from Annex A of ISO27001:2013 to ensure that none have been missed and are documented in the Risk Assessment and Risk Treatment Plan.
+Controls selected are compared against those from Annex A of ISO27001:2013 to ensure that none have been missed.

 For each risk, identify the risk owner.
-The risk owner should be a manager within AnyCo.
+The risk owner should be a manager within your organisation.

-The risk owner will plan the risk mitigation by establishing resources required and a target date for the implementation of the controls.
+The risk owner will plan the risk mitigation by establishing resources required and a due date for the implementation of the controls.

-Following the mitigating action for the risk perform a new risk assessment and rescore likelihood and impact, and a new risk score is calculated.
+Following the mitigating action for the risk perform a new risk assessment and rescore likelihood and impact, and a new risk score is calculated (known as the residual risk score).

 An asset is broadly defined as ‘anything, which has value to an organisation, its business operations and its continuity’.
 If the confidentiality, integrity or availability of an asset is compromised then there will be an impact felt by the business or other stakeholders.